 If you ever wanted to get in the horse breeding business now is the time!
 Horse numbers have decreased every year since the packing plants closed in the USA in 2007.
 National horse numbers are at the lowest level in 70 years.

 These young horses are hard to find because most people have quit breeding all together.
 Ten years ago the Quarter Horse Journal was 1 to 2.5 inches thick every month, now it is 1 quarter to a half inch thick, maybe!
 In a recent one day horse sale at Clovis, New Mexico, there were only 250 head were there, 25 years ago Clovis was a 3 day sale with 1,200 to 1,500 head sold.
 If you want one, you better buy one of these yearlings because the people that buy them will not be selling them later!
-The cheap end of do anything ranch horses that are 5 years old and up cost $5,000.-$10,000. on the cheap end and the really fancy ones cost from there on up to $50,000., cause THERE AIN'T ANY!
+The cheap end of do anything ranch horses that are 5 years old and up cost $5,000.-$10,000. and the really fancy ones cost from there on up to $50,000., cause THERE AIN'T ANY!

 Call Tom with any questions!